 The side-by-side display below illustrates the physical size and weight of the Panasonic G9 and the YI M1.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G9 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the YI M1 is considerably smaller (45 percent) than the Panasonic G9.
 Moreover, the M1 is substantially lighter (57 percent) than the G9.
 It is worth mentioning in this context that the G9 is splash and dust resistant, while the M1 does not feature any corresponding weather-sealing.